 Statistically, managers promoted from within are more likely to be respected by their former teammates compared to an external hire – but there are still challenges ahead for those chosen to lead a team they were once a part of.

-A manager requires a new set of skills and qualities, so how is best to develop these and introduce them into your working day?
+A manager requires a new set of leadership skills and qualities, so how is best to develop these and introduce them into your working day?

 Skills & Qualities to Consider for First-Time Managers